-- 21. The Governor may by regulations make provision as to - - (a) categories of vehicles for the purpose of subsection (1) of section 5; - (b) the form of the register and the particulars to be recorded therein; - (c) the manner and form in which application may be made for copies of entries on the register and the fee to be paid upon such application; - (d) the manner and form in which application may be made for the registration of vehicles, the fees to be paid on such an application, and the form of certificate of registration;
+- 20. The Governor may, by regulations, provide for- - (a) categories of vehicles for the purpose of section 5(1); - (b) the form of the register and the particulars to be recorded therein; - (c) the manner and form in which application may be made for copies of entries on the register and the fee to be paid upon such application; - (d) the manner and form in which application may be made for the registration of vehicles, the fees to be paid on such an application and the form of certificate of registration; - the vehicles or categories of vehicles which may be registered and the conditions subject to which any vehicle or category of vehicle may be registered; - (f) the form of registration plates and mode of display thereof; - (g) the issue of duplicates of certificates of registration and registration plates lost or defaced and the fee to be paid for the issue of such duplicates; - (h) the forms of application for alteration of particulars in the register under section 9 and termination of vehicle registration under section 10; - the division of vehicles in any registration category into subcategories for the purpose of licensing, and the annual rates of vehicle licence duty to be paid under section 12 in respect of vehicles in any such sub-category; - (j) as to the form of and particulars to be included in an application under section 15(3) for suspension of a vehicle licence;

-- (e) the form of registration plates and mode of display thereof; - (f) the issue of duplicates of certificates of registration and registration plates lost or defaced and the fee to be paid for the issue of such duplicates; - (g) the forms of application for alteration of particulars in the register under section 9 and termination of vehicle registration under section 10; - the division of vehicles in any registration category into sub-categories for the purpose of licensing, and the annual rates of vehicle licence duty to be paid under section 12 in respect of vehicles in any such sub-category; - as to the form of and particulars to be included in an application under subsection (3) of section 15 of this Law for suspension of a vehicle licence; - the form of vehicle licences, bicycle tags and trade plates and the mode of display thereof; - (k) the manner and form in which application may be made for vehicle licences, bicycle tags and trade plates; - (I) fees payable for bicycle tags and trade plates; - (m) the replacement of vehicle licences, bicycle tags and trade plates which are lost, destroyed or rendered illegible and as to the fees payable in connection with their replacement;

-and generally for the implementation of this Part.
+- (k) the form of vehicle licences and trade plates and the mode of display thereof; - the manner and form in which application may be made for vehicle licences and trade plates; - (m) fees payable for and trade plates; and - (n) the replacement of vehicle licences and trade plates which are lost, destroyed or rendered illegible and as to the fees payable in connection with their replacement, and generally for the implementation of this Part.